Smoked Acrylic Pendant Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: Also made as a triple pendant lamp and in all probability some other versions, as you can see below.
+Other versions: This smoked acrylic pendant lamp exists as a triple pendant lamp.
+In all probability some other versions were made.
 With or without smoked acrylic trumpet lampshade.
 The orange “diffuser” part returns in many lamps of Massive.

 Massive sold many lamps made by others.
 Peill + Putzler from Germany and Yamada Shomei from Japan produced lamps for Massive, to name a few.
 Many other lighting companies did.